bytesized/utilities/README.md

 I have done my best to make my utilities compatible with modern versions of Linux, Windows, and OSX.
 I cannot, however, make any guarantees about their compatibility or functionality.
 I have also done my best to make them run as expected and to prevent them from causing unexpected side effects, but ultimately you choose to use them at your own risk.

+# Installer

+The installer requires Python3.
+It can be run simply by calling the `install` script in the root of the repository.
+To uninstall, run the installer again with the `--uninstall` argument.

 # Utilities

 ## Python